Biography

 We are studying the regulation and the function of prostasin in human health and disease.
 The discovery of the prostasin protein and the research thereof in the past 30 years are summarized in a book titled “Prostasin in Human Health and Disease” (https://doi.org/10.1142/13195).

-Prostasin maintains the epithelium integrity via regulating the cell-cell tight junctions, regulates innate epithelial inflammation via attenuating the cytokine expression, and inhibits tumor cell initiation, invasion and metastasis in concert with other serine proteases in a proteolytic cascade, wherein the activity is regulated by their cognate inhibitors in the cascading network.
+Prostasin maintains the integrity of the epithelium via regulating the cell-cell tight junctions, regulates innate epithelial inflammation via attenuating the cytokine expression, and inhibits tumor cell initiation, invasion and metastasis in concert with other serine proteases in a proteolytic cascade, wherein the activity is regulated by their cognate inhibitors in the cascading network.

-Our research is focused on elucidating the roles of prostasin in the proteolytic cascade and their crosstalk with cells in the extracellular matrix or in the blood.
+Our research is focused on elucidating the roles of prostasin in the proteolytic cascade and the crosstalk with cells in the extracellular matrix or in the blood.

 Selected Publications